 Each of these project life cycles may manage uncertainty by using rolling wave planning.
-The PMBOK[®] Guide-Seventh Edition describes this as "an iterative planning method in which the work to be accomplished in the near term is planned in detail, while the work in the future is planned at a higher level."
+The $PMBOK^{\textcircled{R}}$ Guide-Seventh Edition describes this as "an iterative planning method in which the work to be accomplished in the near term is planned in detail, while the work in the future is planned at a higher level."
 The first wave of project work appears on the horizon, and the team busily prepares to manage it.
 While that wave dissipates, the team turns its attention to planning its response to the next wave.
 It can see this wave more clearly now, and it may understand how to manage it better because of the experience and deliverables generated during the previous wave.
 Agile projects in particular rely on rolling wave planning between phases.

-Note that the four project life cycle types work on a continuum, so the iterative and incremental types tend to overlap with other life cycle types, as shown in Exhibit 1-6.
+Note that the four project life cycle types work on a continuum, so the iterative and incremental types tend to overlap with other life cycle types.
+This means that, when depicted as seen in Exhibit 1-5, the values given for an iterative project may overlap more with the predictive (left) column and the values given for an incremental project may overlap more with the agile (right) column.

-Predictive Iterative Incremental Agile Requirements are defined up-front before development begins Requirements can be elaborated at periodic intervals during delivery Requirements are elaborated frequently during delivery Deliver plans for the eventual deliverable.
-Then deliver only a single final product at end of project timeline Delivery can be d of the overall pro livided into subsets duct Delivery occurs frequently with customer-valued subsets of the overall product Change is constrained as much as possible Change is incorpo intervals prated at periodic Change is incorporated in real-time during delivery Key stakeholders are involved at specific milestones Key stakeholders are regularly involved Key stakeholders are continuously involved Risk and cost are controlled by detailed planning of mostly knowable considerations Risk and cost are progressively ela with new informa borating the plans Risk and cost are controlled as requirements and constraints emerge
+Predictive Iterative - Incremental Agile Requirements are defined up-front before development begins Requirements can be elaborated at periodic intervals during delivery Requirements are elaborated frequently during delivery Deliver plans for the eventual deliverable.
+Then deliver only a single final product at the end of the project timeline Delivery can be divided into subsets of the overall product Delivery occurs frequently with customer-valued subsets of the overall product Change is constrained as much as possible Change is incorporated at periodic intervals Change is incorporated in real- time during delivery Key stakeholders are involved at specific milestones Key stakeholders are regularly involved Key stakeholders are continuously involved Risk and cost are controlled by detailed planning of mostly knowable considerations Risk and cost are controlled by progressively elaborating the plans with new information Risk and cost are controlled as requirements and constraints emerge